pdaderko/vJoyIOFeederWithFFB/README.md

 # BackForceFeeder

+## What's new in this fork?

+Added barebones Python script "bff_translate.py" to emulate FeederIOBoard, helping extend functionality by interfacing I/O with other Python code.
+To use, install a virtual null modem using an application like com0com, then run "py bff_translate.py &lt;COM port&gt;", and then run BackForceFeeder.exe (or BackForceFeederGUI.exe).

+Also added binaries built from the latest available source code.
+It seems that the latest "official" binary release (BackForceFeeder Beta 6.0) is only a trial, requiring purchase of a license.
+It's not clear if this project has switched to closed source, but the latest available source appears to build as v0.4.10.0.
+I have only tested my Python scripts using these binaries built from source.

 ## What is this about?

 This is a now stable software suite to manage force feedback game effects from